 First published in 1899, The Awakening shocked its readers with an honest and open portrayal about female marital infidelity, and now is known for its literary quality and decreed as an essential American novel.

-This is Toni Morrison’s first novel and captures the fear and loneliness at the heart of a child’s wanting, and then portrays what happens when the yearning is fulfilled.
+This is Toni Morrison’s debut novel and captures the fear and loneliness at the heart of a child’s wanting, and then portrays what happens when the yearning is fulfilled.

 One of Margaret Atwood’s most famous titles, The Handmaid’s Tale, first published in 1985 still resonates today as a dystopian novel about the dangerous effects of the patriarchal mindset.